 Seek professional help.
 Your body needs rest.
 Nighttime anxiety manifests itself in many different ways and if you just can’t cope with countless, restless nights, seek help.
 There’s no shame in looking for help if natural remedies or routine changes don’t help you.
 I know that for many people (and pretty much everyone I personally know), sleep comes easy.
 The moment my husband’s head touches his pillow, he’s falling asleep.
 I, in the meantime, am lying next to him, thinking: “why can’t it be this easy for me?”
 Your mind has such a strong power, that sometimes, it doesn’t even matter how tired you are physically, you just can’t fall asleep.

-I won’t say that my nights are always peaceful, but going to back to my routine and practicing some of these self-care rituals, has helped me fell a bit more like “the old” me.
-Do you have any bedtime rituals you look forward to, every night?
+I won’t say that my nights are always peaceful, but going to back to my routine and practicing some of these self-care rituals, has helped me feel a bit more like “the old” me.
+Do you deal with nighttime anxiety?
+Are there any bedtime rituals you look forward to, every night?

 This content uses referral links.
 Read my disclosure policy for more info.